mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 ### Combination Words

-When using words that are written multiple ways in common usage, such as "login/log in", "signup/sign up", "backend/back end", use the conjoined term.
+When using words that are written multiple ways in common usage, such as "login/log in", "signup/sign up", "backend/back end", use the conjoined term when using as a noun.
 If there is a verb form of the word as well, use the separated form where possible ("log in" or "sign up").